wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >    -  fill *(--root-pr-nodes)* with the root_pr_node (you can plot them in the same way as branch points) that corresponds to the root cells
 {: .tip}

-Now we can see how all those things that we were working on come together to give a final pseudotime trajectory analysis.
+Now we can see how all our hard work has come together to give a final pseudotime trajectory analysis.
 DN cells gently switching to DP-M which change into DP-L to finally become mature T-cells.
 Isn't it beautiful?
 But wait, don't be too enthusiastic - why on earth DP-M1 group branches out?
 We didn't expect that...
+What could that mean?
 >
-By using the gene expression plots we made sure that `Itm2a` gene is not expressed in the DP-M1 cluster, so it is not mature T-cells.
-Interestingly, also genes `Cd8b1, Cd8a, Cd4` are not expressed in DP-M1 as significantly as in other DP-M clusters.
-We also checked top markers for DP-M1 and discovered that most of them are just ribosomal.
-Those cells might be maturing, but we’re not certain why they don’t go into the Itm2a group, so maybe there’s a trajectory we don’t know about?
->
-There are a lot of such questions in bioinformatics and we're always get excited when we try to answer them, hoping that we will be able to make a groundbreaking discovery.
-However, with analysing scRNA-seq data, it's almost like you need to know about 75% of your data and make sure your analysis shows that, for you to then identify the 25% new information.
+There are a lot of such questions in bioinformatics, and we're always get excited to try to answer them.
+However, with analysing scRNA-seq data, it's almost like you need to know about 75% of your data to make sure that your analysis is reasonable, before you can identify the 25% new information.
 Additionally, pseudotime analysis crucially depends on choosing the right analysis and parameter values, as we showed for example with initial dimentionality reduction during pre-processing.
-It also requires a understanding of the underlying biology (we have to choose the root cells, for instance, or recognise when certain cell arrangements don't make sense).
-The mysterious branching of DP-M1 is a great example how cautious you must be during scRNA-seq data analysis (particularly trajectory analysis) and check it with the biological knowledge - this branching might be just a misleading algorithm's anomaly or something new, still undiscovered!
+The outputs here, at least in our hands, are more sensitive to parameter choice than standard clustering analysis with Scanpy.

 ![pseudotime](../../images/scrna-casestudy-monocle/pseudotime.png "Trajectory analysis - pseudotime")

-Once the trajectory has been inferred, you might want to return to the gene expression analysis and dive into that in more depth.
-Here is a powerful tool that would give you even more information about the genes.
+Last but not least, you can now identify genes that define the inferred trajectories.

 > ### {% icon hands_on %} Hands-on: Differentially expressed genes
 >